Ideas For Gravesite Visitations: Why, When and What To Do

 What do you do when you visit the grave of someone special to you?
 Why do you visit a loved one's burial plot in a cemetery?
 How often, or when should you visit a relative's memorial, headstone, cremation niche or mausoleum?

 Everybody treats a visit to the grave of a loved one differently.
 Everybody experiences different emotions, thoughts and feelings.
 Some family members even wonder why they should visit their relative's gravesite.
-A visit to a cemetery or memorial park can be a time of healing, reflection, catharsis, sharing memories, saying prayers, saying goodbye, or simply remembering.
+A visit to a cemetery or memorial park can be a time of healing, reflection, catharsis, sharing memories, saying prayers, saying goodbye, or simply a ritual of remembrance.
 It can be a sad time, a reflective time, a sorrowful time, a painful time, a loving time, even a joyous time.
 Whatever it is for you, make it a worthwhile time.
 Taking the time to visit the gravesite of a parent, spouse, family member or friend is a great opportunity to remind yourself or others that the memory of the deceased is still cherished.
 Visiting a cemetery is also an opportunity to relect on your life.

 Things To Do At The Gravesite